Jamf Holding Corp. (JAMF) Shares Plummet Below 1-Year High

 Many brokerage firms have already submitted their reports for JAMF stocks, with Barclays repeating the rating for JAMF by listing it as a “Overweight.”
 The predicted price for JAMF in the upcoming period, according to Barclays is $28 based on the research report published on October 18th of the previous year 2022.

-Volatility was left at 3.83%, however, over the last 30 days, the volatility rate increased by 3.49%, as shares surge +10.71% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +2.32% upper at present.
+Volatility was left at 3.93%, however, over the last 30 days, the volatility rate increased by 3.07%, as shares surge +4.84% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -3.61% lower at present.

-During the last 5 trading sessions, JAMF rose by +4.01%, which changed the moving average for the period of 200-days by -20.30% in comparison to the 20-day moving average, which settled at $18.38.
-In addition, Jamf Holding Corp. saw -8.78% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, JAMF fell by -6.88%, which changed the moving average for the period of 200-days by -16.05% in comparison to the 20-day moving average, which settled at $18.60.
+In addition, Jamf Holding Corp. saw -13.57% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at JAMF starting from WUDI JASON, who sale 30,738 shares at the price of $17.98 back on Jun 05.
-After this action, WUDI JASON now owns 357,599 shares of Jamf Holding Corp., valued at $552,712 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at JAMF starting from Bucaria Michelle, who sale 8,396 shares at the price of $19.29 back on Jun 16.
+After this action, Bucaria Michelle now owns 145,573 shares of Jamf Holding Corp., valued at $161,989 using the latest closing price.

-LENDINO JEFF, the Chief Legal Officer of Jamf Holding Corp., sale 28,780 shares at $17.61 during a trade that took place back on Jun 01, which means that LENDINO JEFF is holding 182,101 shares at $506,928 based on the most recent closing price.
+WUDI JASON, the Chief Strategist of Jamf Holding Corp., sale 30,738 shares at $17.98 during a trade that took place back on Jun 05, which means that WUDI JASON is holding 357,599 shares at $552,712 based on the most recent closing price.

 Stock Fundamentals for JAMF